University of Guelph: Rankings and reputation

 In the Canadian University Report by The Globe and Mail, Guelph was ranked in the top 3 in 15 of 19 categories among medium-sized universities.
-This included the top spot in course registration, academic counselling, student residences, information technology, campus atmosphere, environmental commitment and work-play balance.
+This included the top spot in course registration, academic counselling, student residences, information technology, campus atmosphere, environmental commitment, and work-play balance.

-According to a study in 2012 by The Impact Group, the University of Guelph was at that time Canada's most inventive university in terms of invention disclosures per full-time faculty member, and the number of inventions per million dollars of research funding.
+According to a 2012 study by The Impact Group, the University of Guelph was, at the time, Canada's most inventive university in terms of invention disclosures per full-time faculty member and the number of inventions per million dollars of research funding.

 Forbes ranked this university as number 61 on its list of Canada's Best Employers 2019.
-The magazine stated, "Guelph is considered one of Canada’s top universities for its rigorous academic offerings combined with experiential learning and research training".
+The magazine stated, "Guelph is considered one of Canada's top universities for its rigorous academic offerings combined with experiential learning and research training".

 Additionally, the University of Guelph's Sustainability MBA program was ranked as the best sustainability MBA in Canada and ninth in the world during the 16th annual Better World MBA Rankings in 2018 by the Toronto-based Corporate Knights.